UTK7994/learning-notes/books/designing-data-intensive-applications.md

 #### Monotonic reads

+`Suppose we have master and 2 folowerers f1 and f2. a and b 2 datas are written in seq in master simultaneouly.
+F1 has replication lags of 1 min and f2 of 2 min.
+Now clinet reads from f1 after making update in > 1 min and less than 2 min, f1 will give data a, as that is written in 1 min of write to master.
+Again the read is made but this time with f2 in time >= 1 min and < 2 min , hence no data is found in f2 as a and b are not written in < 2min.
+Solution to this is to use client hash and go to same replica again and again as monotonicty will be maintained per replica.
+It just that during replication lag , monotonicity will not be miantained between different replicas`

 Because of followers falling behind, it's possible for a user to see things _moving backward in time_.

 When you read data, you may see an old value; monotonic reads only means that if one user makes several reads in sequence, they will not see time go backward.